willatkova/makerpos-usergroup/README.md

-# kovapos-usergroup
+# makerpos-usergroup
-User Group for KovaPOS
+User Group for MakerPOS